linode/docs/docs/guides/networking/ssh/useful-ssh-commands/index.md

 #### Stringing Commands on the CLI

 Multiple commands can be strung together, though care has to be taken to get them correct.
-For example, if you wanted to create a file named "bar.txt" in a directory called "foo" in the example user's directory, you would string the commands together in one line, delimited within parentheses (`"`) and each separated by a semi-colon and a space (`; `), making the line entered: `ssh linode@example.com "mkdir foo; cd foo; touch bar.txt`
+For example, if you wanted to create a file named *bar.txt* in a directory called *foo* in the example user's directory, you would string the commands together in one line, delimited within parentheses (`"`) and each separated by a semi-colon and a space (`; `).
+The command would be: `ssh linode@example.com "mkdir foo; cd foo; touch bar.txt`

 #### Using a File

 It is also possible to run multiple commands using text files and scripts.
 If you wanted to create the same file as above, but save the commands as a text file:

-1. Start by creating a file called "multiple-commands.txt" on your local system: `cat >multiple-commands.txt`
+1. Start by creating a file called *multiple-commands.txt* on your local system: `cat >multiple-commands.txt`
     - This assumes you are using the CLI in Linux or macOS to do this.
 Feel free to create the file as you want.
 2. Enter the commands you want to execute:
     {{< file "multiple-commands.txt" plaintext >}}